moj-analytical-services/mojap-metadata/README.md

 glue_client.create_table(**boto_dict) # Would deploy glue schema based on our metadata
 ```

 All converter classes are sub classes of the `mojap_metadata.converters.BaseConverter`.
-This `BaseConverter` has no actual functionality but is a boilerplate class that ensures standardised attributes  for all added `Converters` these are:
+This `BaseConverter` has no actual functionality but is a boilerplate class that ensures standardised attributes for all added `Converters`.
+These are:

-- **generate_from_meta:** (function) takes a Metadata object and returns whatever the converter is producing .
+- **generate_from_meta:** (function) takes a Metadata object and returns whatever the converter is producing.

-- **generate_to_meta:** (function) takes Any object (normally another schema for another system or package) and returns our Metadata object. (i.e. the reverse of generate_from_meta).
+- **generate_to_meta:** (function) takes any object (normally another schema for another system or package) and returns our Metadata object (i.e. the reverse of generate_from_meta).

-- **options:** (Data Class) that are the options for the converter.
+- **options:** (Data Class) the options for the converter.
 The base options have a `suppress_warnings` parameter but it doesn't mean call converters use this.
-To get a better understanding of setting options see the `GlueConverter` class or the `tests/test_glue_converter.py` to see how they are set.
+To get a better understanding of setting options see the `GlueConverter` class or `tests/test_glue_converter.py`.

-included alongside `GlueConverter` is `GlueTable` that can overlay a metadata object, dictionary, or path to metadata file. it has one method:
+Included alongside `GlueConverter` is `GlueTable`.
+It has one method:
-- **generate_from_meta:** generates a glue table from the metadata object, dict, or string path, takes the following arguments:
+- **generate_from_meta:** generates a Glue table from a metadata object, a dict, or a path (of type string) to a metadata file.
+Takes the following arguments:
-    - _metadata:_ the metadata object, dict, or string path that is to be overlaid
+    - _metadata:_ the metadata object, dict, or string path
     - _table\_location:_ a kwarg, the location of the table data.
 This can also be a property of the metadata object, dict, or file
-    - _database\_name:_ a kwarg, the name of the glue database to put the table.
+    - _database\_name:_ a kwarg, the name of the Glue database to assign the table to.
 This can also be a property of the metadata object, dict, or file

 ## Further Usage

 See the [mojap-aws-tools repo](https://github.com/moj-analytical-services/mojap-aws-tools-demo) which utilises the converters a lot in different tutorials.